According to Running USA, women outnumber men in race events. Here in the QC, 3 women from ORA Orthopedics run and race together. Here’s their story!

-Tiffany: I am a mom of 2 busy little boys under the age of 4 and a wife to a very understanding husband.
+Tiffany: I am a mom of 2 busy little boys and a wife to a very understanding husband.
 I also am a nurse who works full time (and extra if needed).

 I run on my lunch break during the week and then during nap time on the weekends or very early in the morning before my children wake up.
 I find time to run that way I can be the best person I can be.

 You’ve run a half marathon and this year have even bigger plans.

 Tiffany: We are gearing up for Ragnar Great Midwest race taking place May 17th and 18th.